 Faculty 2011

 Our lecturers are hand picked for their in-depth expertise and ability to convey their experiences to maximise the learning experience of our delegates.
 They also are friendly, approachable and able to have a good laugh!
 The intensive, yet informal, atmosphere at the XML Summer School gives delegates the opportunity to pick the brains of our expert faculty, both during the classes and afterwards over dinner or in the bar.
-Faculty Board members also teach.

 Adam Retter

 Adam Retter is co-director of eXist Solutions GmbH, which provides support and consultancy for the open source eXist Native XML Databaseand web platform.
 With over a decades experience in building online web applications, having started with Perl, CGI, and C++ ISAPI moving up through to .NET, PHP and J2EE, today he is much happier doing the same using XQuery, XSLT and XForms.Adam is an invited expert on the W3C XQuery Working Group, where he focuses on representing the Open Source communities interests and advancing XQuery for complete web application development.
-Adam is a strong proponent of XML Application Server architectures, where entire applications are built in XML technologies and power enterprise scale end-to-end XML and XRX Applications.
-To further standardise XML application development, Adam founded the EXQuery project in early 2009 and has since been working with the community and as part of the EXPath project to standardise and improve XML application development with XQuery, XSLT and XPath.
-Adam’s homepage is at http://www.adamretter.org.uk.

 Dr. Andy Seaborne

-Andy Seaborne Andy has been working on the storage and query of RDF data, first as a researcher at HPLabs, and now at Epimorphics.Andy is continuing his participation in the SPARQL standardization process.
+Andy has been working on the storage and query of RDF data, first as a researcher at HPLabs, and now at Epimorphics.Andy is continuing his participation in the SPARQL standardization process.
 He started as a member of the W3C RDF Data Access Working Group and is a member of the current W3C SPARQL Working Group.
 Andy co-edits the query language specification and lead the proposal submission for SPARQL Update and is a member of the W3C RDF Working Group.He also works on Apache Jena, an open source RDF framework for Java, where he contributed the query engine, ensuring that complete implementations of the standards are available, and several persistent storage sub-systems.Andy has a PhD in Computer Science from the Computer Laboratory at the University of Cambridge.Andy is teaching in the Semantic Technologies course.

 Professor David Shotton

-David Shotton David is at the Department of Zoology, University of Oxford and writes:A cell biologist by background, I currently develop services for the management, sharing, integration and reuse of biological research data, e.g. OpenFlyData, ADMIRAL and DataFlow.
+David is at the Department of Zoology, University of Oxford and writes:A cell biologist by background, I currently develop services for the management, sharing, integration and reuse of biological research data, e.g. OpenFlyData, ADMIRAL and DataFlow.
 I also work in Semantic Publishing, developing the SPAR (Semantic Publishing and Referencing) Ontologies for describing bibliographic entities and citations.
 In particular, I wish to improved reporting of infectious disease investigations, for which we have developed MIIDI, a Minimal Information standard for reporting an Infectious Disease Investigation, and MIIDI Forms, a web tool that facilitates the entry of such metadata using web services to import data and ontology terms.
-I now wish to create Open Research Reports based on MIIDI, namely open access structured digital abstracts in both human– and machine-readable form that describe disease datasets or journal articles.
+I now wish to create Open Research Reports based on MIIDI, namely open access structured digital abstracts in both human- and machine-readable form that describe disease datasets or journal articles.
 Other interests include using these techniques to assist data integration in the humanities, as exemplified by the CLAROS project.David’s homepage is at http://www.zoo.ox.ac.uk/staff/ academics/shotton_dm.htm.

 Debbie Lapeyre

 Ms. Lapeyre has been working with XML, XSLT, and XPath since their inception and with SGML (XML’s predecessor) since 1984.
 Debbie is an architect and developer of XML Tag Sets (vocabularies) who designs and writes the schemas (DTD, XSD, RELAX NG) that model those vocabularies.
 Most recently, she serves as the architect and as a member of the design team for the NLM Journal Archiving and Interchange Tag Suite, now the de facto standard for tagging journal articles worldwide.As a document-oriented publishing analyst, Debbie helps clients to analyze their information management, retrieval, and distribution/publication requirements and translates these requirements into functioning production systems, based on XML technologies.
 As a senior XSLT and XSL-FO consultant for Mulberry Technologies, Inc., she designs both pages and specifications for complex XSLT transforms and stylesheets as well as develops prototype XSLT applications.Debbie is a member of the XML Guild.
-She is also a co-chair of “Balisage: The Markup Conference” and has previously co-chaired “Extreme Markup Languages”, “Markup Technologies”, and the annual international “SGML/XMLXX Conference”.
+She is also a co-chair of “Balisage: The Markup Conference” and has previously co-chaired “Extreme Markup Languages”, “Markup Technologies”, and the annual international “SGML/XML’XX Conference”.
 She teaches XML, XSLT, XSL-FO, Schematron, What-is-XML-and-Why-Should-You-Care, and XML print workflows at venues all over the English-speaking world.

 Gary Cornelius